 - People think XBRL is a new accounting concept.

 - They think it’s an additional financial burden for businesses.

 How much truth lies in these statements?

-For starters, XBRL is a reporting framework that works in accordance with existing accounting concepts.
+For starters, XBRL is a reporting framework that uses existing accounting concepts.
 It is based on the Malaysian taxonomy and is in line with the requirements laid down by the SSM.

-Secondly, adopting XBRL is not expensive, probably a reason why several businesses have started their transition to this reporting standard.
+Secondly, adopting XBRL is not expensive, which is probably why several businesses have transitioned to this reporting standard.

 Lastly, it is not a financial burden.
-In fact, it is here to ease it.
+It is here to ease it.
 When financial reporting takes too much time and resources, XBRL comes to the rescue.
 It frees up resources, allowing them to focus on core operations rather than mundane tasks like tagging data elements.

 XBRL – Offering Systematic Stability?

 XBRL is all about systems, processes, and introducing order.
 And if all financial regulators and authorities use XBRL as a standardized format to track and assess financial information, it will significantly help in data granularity.
 With this, the regulatory authorities can take preventive measures such as identifying fraud or inconsistencies in data rather than just implementing policies.

 Well, it’s a technology-based solution to transform how companies report financial data.
 Moreover, it is being mandated by the SSM.
 So you should not only leverage it to streamline financial reporting but also to make data-driven decisions.